void

 Literature

 Václavské náměstí is mentioned in the famous scene when Švejk was wheeled down the square in a wheelchair by Mrs. Müllerová, on the way to the call-up board.
-A crowd of a few hundred had gathered round them.
+A crowd of a few hundred had gathered around them.

 Background